gdsbook/book/notebooks/02_geospatial_computational_environment.md

 Jupyter Docker release and builds on top of it a large set of libraries and add-on's that make the life of the geographic data scientist easier.
 A new version of the container including the most recent versions of libraries is released twice a year.
-We have released the book using version `6.1`, but it is likely later versions will work as well.
+We have released the book using version `7.0` (we wrote much of it with `6.1` and also worked), but it is likely later versions will work as well.

 Downloading the container is akin to installing the